-In the 1991 Civil Rights Act, a piece of legislation President Bush I could not afford politically to veto, Congress said quite clearly that it wished to return to an interpretation of what constituted Adisparate impact@ for Title VII discrimination purposes that existed prior to the Supreme Court=s cutback in the Ward=s Cove case.
-The President=s signing statement, however, labeled by one commentator as the most controversial signing statement of his term, again relied on a colloquy inserted in the record of the congressional debate and concluded that the Act Acodifies@ rather than Aoverrules@ Ward=s Cove.
-43

-A look at the Clinton record of the use of the presidential signing statement shows that President Clinton used the constitutional signing statement less in his two terms than did his predecessor in one (105 to 146), but still more than the Reagan administration (105 to 71).
-For the Clinton Administration, Athe signing statement was an important cornerstone of presidential power, as outlined by Walter Dellinger in his 1993 OLC memo.
-It would become particularly important after the 1994 mid-term elections when the Congress became Republican and more polarized.
-At a signing statement was an important after the 1994 mid-term elections when the Congress became Republican and more polarized.
+In the 1991 Civil Rights Act, a piece of legislation President Bush I could not afford politically to veto, Congress said quite clearly that it wished to return to an interpretation of what constituted "disparate impact" for Title VII discrimination purposes that existed prior to the Supreme Court's cutback in the Ward's Cove case.
+42 The President's signing statement, however, labeled by one commentator as the most controversial signing statement of his term, again relied on a colloquy inserted in the record of the congressional debate and concluded that the Act "codifies" rather than "overrules" Ward's Cove.
+43 predecessor in one (105 to 146), but still more than the Reagan administration (105 to 71).44 For the Clinton Administration, "the signing statement was an important cornerstone of presidential power, as outlined by Walter Dellinger in his 1993 OLC memo.
+It would become particularly important after the 1994 mid-term elections when the Congress became Republican and more polarized."